BCDevOps/platform-services/wiki/minishift.md

 $ echo export MINISHIFT_USERNAME=$MINISHIFT_USERNAME >> ~/.bash_profile

-# start your cluster: (watch for the prompt to login to your redhat account)
+# check setup-cdk has set vm-driver to 'xhyve'

-minishift start --openshift-version=3.11.59 --memory=8GB --cpus=8
+minishift config view
 ```

-## 2.2 - for Win10 with HyperV
+## 2.2 - Windows 10 with HyperV

 minishift is avaliable as Chocolatey package, or download 'cdk-3.8.0-2-minishift-windows-amd64.exe' for Windows from RedHat web site, then rename to 'minishift.exe'